benedwards44/ant-scripts/README.md

 You will need to install ANT (if not already installed), and put the ant-salesforce.jar in the correct location (depending on OS).

-Following that, enter your options in the `build.properties` folder.
-Which include your username, password, URL and other options.
+Following that, enter your settings in the `build.properties` file, which includes your username, password, URL and other options.

 ## Commands